-The purpose of this report is to provide the Overview and Scrutiny Committee with an update on the Independent Review into the Tees Valley Combined Authority's oversight of the South Tees Development Corporation and Teesworks Joint Venture (Teesworks Limited).
+The purpose of this report is to provide the Committee with an update on the Independent Review into the Tees Valley Combined Authority's oversight of the South Tees Development Corporation and Teesworks Joint Venture (Teesworks Limited) and to set out the process for implementation of the recommendations within that Report.

 The Tees Valley Review was commissioned by the Secretary of State for the Department for Levelling up Housing and Communities on 7 June 2023 and the Terms of Reference are attached at Appendix 1.
-The Tees Valley Review report on conclusion of the review is provided at Appendix 2.
+The Tees Valley Review Report which concluded the review is provided at Appendix 2.
 A letter from the Secretary of State to the Tees Valley Mayor requesting a response to the report recommendations is also provided at Appendix 3.
+A copy of the Tees Valley Mayor's response to this letter is included at Appendix 4 and a copy of a letter to the Tees Valley Mayor from the other members of the TVCA cabinet supporting the action plan is included at Appendix 5.

-It is recommended that Overview and Scrutiny Committee: -
+It is recommended that the Committee:-

-- Notes this report and notes the work TVCA is coordinating to respond to the Secretary of State and the timescales within which TVCA is working; - 2.
-Notes the recommendations for His Majesty's Government within the report; - 3.
-Notes the proposed process to respond to the recommendations from the Tees Valley Review report, detailed in Paragraphs 5 and 6 of this Report, including the submission of recommended actions to Tees Valley Combined Authority (TVCA) Cabinet AGM in 2024.
+- 1. Notes the response to the Secretary of State and the action plan within it; - 2.
+Notes the recommendations for His Majesty's Government within the report: - 3.
+Notes the proposed process to respond to the recommendations from the Tees Valley Review report, detailed in Paragraph 5 of this Report; and - 4.
+Notes the process of oversight by TVCA cabinet and its statutory committees detailed in Paragraph 11 of this report.